zudijyr/issues/readme.md

 Issues should be at the heart of any political campaign.
 These are my positions on the key issues facing our district and our country.
 They're available hear in an open-source format so anyone can suggest improvements or additions.
 On my website, http://coleforcongress.com/issues, you can also make a contribution to support a particular position, or submit comments on them.

-The textual content (any file ending with a `.md` extension) in this website is freely licensed under [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+The markdown content (any file ending with a `.md` extension) in this website is freely licensed under [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
 All other files are released under [the MIT license](http://opensource.org/licenses/MIT), Copyright (c) 2014 Cole for Congress.

 ## How this website works